jonathanw82/the-honey-pot/README.md

 * Able to login.
 * View there product list.
 * Create new products.
-* View there produts.
+* View the produts.
-* Update ther products.
+* Update the products.
-* Delete Products.
+* Delete products.
 * Create, update & delete there blog posts

 #### The Business potentials of this website are: